PotLock/core/contracts/pot/README.md

 pub struct Application {
     /// functions as unique identifier for application, since projects can only apply once per round
-    // NB: Don't technically need this, since we use the project_id as the key in the applications_by_id mapping, but it's possible that we'll want to change that in the future, so keeping this for now pub project_id: ProjectId,
+    // Don't technically need this, since we use the project_id as the key in the applications_by_id mapping, but it's possible that we'll want to change that in the future, so keeping this for now pub project_id: ProjectId,
+    /// Optional message to be included in application pub message: Option<String>,
     /// Status of the project application (Pending, Accepted, Rejected, InReview) pub status: ApplicationStatus,
     /// Timestamp for when the application was submitted